 The Beyond Type Run 2018 Marathon Brunch took place in New York City last Saturday in preparation for Sunday’s marathon.
 The team gathered at the Ainsworth FIDI to get to know each other, enjoy some delicious food and listen to inspiring speeches.
 Brian Mazza, athlete and owner of the Ainsworth FIDI, stopped by to thank the team and wish them good luck.

 Beyond Type Run presenting sponsors Dexcom + Omnipod both gave speeches.
 Anne Santoro, senior marketing manager—partner communications at Dexcom, spoke on behalf of the company, acknowledging the number of runners who would be using Dexcom G6 and Omnipod on Sunday.

 “The biggest ‘thank you’ of all, of course, goes to all of the runners, the Dexcom warriors, this is without a doubt the best part of our job.
 We work with G6 every day, our favorite part is seeing how it helps you guys do all the things you want to do… We know you guys are going to crush the marathon tomorrow,” Santoro said.

-Having recently been diagnosed with T1D himself, he shared some of his own immediate reactions, “What scared me after my diagnosis was the thought that I might not get to run again or bike again or do any of the things I like to do because the fear of lows really crippled me.
-It was running with other Type 1’s that literally got me back on my feet.”
+Having recently been diagnosed with type 1 diabetes (T1D) himself, he shared some of his own immediate reactions, “What scared me after my diagnosis was the thought that I might not get to run again or bike again or do any of the things I like to do because the fear of lows really crippled me.
+It was running with other type 1’s that literally got me back on my feet.”